 Cyclists are the happiest commuters because they suffer no congestion, no parking charges, no parking problems and get free endorphins and free healthy exercise.
 Bicycles are clean, cheap, healthy, sociable and efficient.
 Congestion and traffic lights remove any potential speed advantage of cars and motor bikes on city commutes.
-It is amazing how little motorists notice how much they are wasting their lives getting fat and angry inside cars stuck at traffic jams earning money to buy cars, and to pay for insurance, repairs, lost interest on their investment, taxes and also a little on non-renewable fuel.
+Furthermore, e-biking has been shown to reduce travel times by 35% on hilly routes and by 15% on flat routes It is amazing how little motorists notice how much they are wasting their lives getting fat and angry inside cars stuck at traffic jams earning money to buy cars, and to pay for insurance, repairs, lost interest on their investment, taxes and also a little on non-renewable fuel.
 Even in the United States of America, things may be changing to help cyclists.
-Bicycles are the most efficient form of personal transport: both cooler and faster than walking or running and more efficient than any other personal vehicle (like a car) and cheaper and more flexible than any public transport because trains need expensive active rail tracks and points, stop running late at night and are crowded with sneezers all Winter.
-Some people cycle for sport or exercise and so may want showers but cycling is more efficient than walking so uses less energy and has more breeze cooling than walking so has less actual need for showering than even walkers do (especially where there are few hills and if the cyclist has enough time to slow down for a few Km before stopping).

-However, bicycles are not aerodynamic and drag rises with the square of the velocity so a cyclist going 50 Km/h needs to generate around 4 times the power of one traveling at 25 Km/h.
+However, bicycles are not aerodynamic and drag rises with the square of the velocity so a cyclist going 50 Km/h needs to generate around 4 times the power of one travelling at 25 Km/h.
 Normal bicycles will never be quick but aerodynamic ones have been pedalled over 1000 Km in 24 hours by a single rider but faired recumbents will never be as convenient as a normal bike and hills cause special problems too so very aerodynamic HPVs are not going to appeal to most people no matter how expensive petroleum becomes.
 Instead, there is another way to boost the bicycle to speeds higher than normal city traffic (<20 Km/h) and to keep the health and social benefits of cycling (no one can see you in a car) - just add a little electric boost motor.

 The main advantage of an electric bike is help on the hills and into nasty headwinds.
 All the other problems of cycling remain but that little bit of electric help means that many people who have not been cycling for ages are now able to start slowly getting fit again and do even less work than a normal cyclist so always arrive cool and non-sweaty regardless of all conditions.
 A perfect electric bike would also be able to increase the average cycling speed.